Park View Mennonite Church History

 Text above adapted from John Horst's 2010 article in Global Anabaptist-Mennonite Encyclopedia Online (GAMEO), accessible here.

 Former lead pastors:

 Temple of Learning: Shenandoah Valley Mennonites and Education

-This is a video produced by Park View Mennonite Church on the occasion of the 175th Anniversary Celebration of Virginia Mennonite Conference.
+This is a video produced in 2010 by Park View Mennonite Church on the occasion of the 175th Anniversary Celebration of Virginia Mennonite Conference.
 It was our contribution to the year-long celebration in 2009-2010.
 We commissioned videographer and documentarian Stephen Kniss to film and edit this video, with the support of an advisory task force.